 Eyewitnesses on the ground saw the plane approach Washington from the southwest.
 When it was just outside the city, the plane made a 270-degree turn and headed straight for the Pentagon (headquarters of America's Department of Defense).
-It crashed into the building, causing a five-story section to collapse.

 Author and TV commentator Barbara Olson, wife of U.S. Solicitor General Theodore Olson, called her husband twice during the ordeal.
 She reported the hijackers were armed with knife-like weapons and asked her husband, "What should I tell the pilot to do?"

 The pilot, of course, was no longer in control of the plane.

 To cite this story, using Author.
 Title of story.
 Name of web site.
 Date of access <URL>.
 MLA Guidelines: